stanly3690/HotSpotAnalysis_Plugin/README.md

 A new icon for Hotspot analyis will appear on the QGIS main panel.
 ___

+An example of plugin usage is available here: https://peerj.com/preprints/2204/
+___
 Bug tracker and Wiki

 ##### License